Sitecore-Hackathon/2021-Hack-Street-Boys/ENTRYFORM.md

 ## Module Name: Enhanced Package Designer:

-  This module enhances the existing package designer by providing additional options when using **items statically** option
-  - allowing content authors to package items in specific language, This will help to package only content that is ready in specific language.
-  - Adding option to add single item with all media items that the item is referencing.
+This module was designed to enhance and extend the existing out of the box package designer (Items Statically).
+Offering users the ability to add items versions in **specific language/s** and the ability to **Add item with along with media item references and/or datasource references**.

+The enhanced designer can be utilized to target items in a specific language/s By allowing users to capture a single, or multiple languages, for a given page rather than the need to package all languages for a given page.
+This reduces the risk that potential content authors face when migrating content between environments because language page versions that are not complete would have previously been packaged.

+The enhanced designer also enables the user to package an item along with it's related/referenced media items and/or data sources. this will reduce the headache of trying to package page items and individually trying to indentify the referenced media/datasource items

+Extended flexibility list
+-	Ability to select language/s filter when i adding items statically
-  - Adding option to add single item with all datasource items that the item is referencing.
+-	Ability to add item with it's referenced media items and/or datasource items

 ## Video link